Amazon AWS and Microsoft Azure are great options for deploying MS SQL Server databases.

 While the gateway approach seems unnecessary at first glance, it offers management and scalability capabilities that are only possible in this architecture.

-The method allows Azure Platform to move databases transparently when it is necessary, such as environment upgrades.
+The method allows Azure Platform to move dbs transparently when it is necessary for examples during environment upgrades.

 The ability to choose an AWS RDS SQL Server without an SLA seems to provide a cost advantage for development and testing environments.